gorenje/rippenstein/works/slider.md

 {% assign data=site.data.works.sldr %}
 {% include worksection.html data=data %}

+<span class="quote_large">Are you still swiping or have you slid into the future?</span>

-Be it sliding on ice or sliding down a slide or even sliding on the floor, none of these bare any relationship to the gender slider.
+Be it sliding on ice or sliding down a slide or even sliding on the floor, none of these bare any relationship to the **Gender Slider**&reg;.

 Having realised that gender (and generally everything) is becoming fluid, Gregorius designed the gender slider.
-It has a single purpose: *allow users to track their gender status without being tracked*.
+It has a single purpose: *allow humans to track their gender status without being tracked*.

-Its incredible simply design focuses on the essential: *slide the slider and you're done*.
+Its incredible simply design focuses on the essential: *slide the slider and you're done* principle.
 There is no sign up, no data and no bullshit.

-Ok, that's only two-thirds true, there is data.
+Admittedly, that's only two-thirds true, there is data.

-Data is stored on the server side but anonymously.
-The link to your data is your cookie and if you delete the cookie, the link to your data is gone. *Data on the server side is only linked to you via your cookie.*
+Data is stored on our holistic servers but anonymously.
+The connection between you and your data is your cookie and if you delete that browser cookie, the connection to you is gone. *Data on the server side is only linked to you via your browser cookie.*

 ## What do the colours mean?

-Instead of defining a range of binary values,  [Sldr.in](https://sldr.in) defines two colours.
-Meaning and intrepretation of these colours is left up to the user.
-[Sldr.in](https://sldr.in) provides a topic, e.g., [Gender](https://gender.sldr.in), a slider and two colours.
+Instead of defining a range between binary values, [Sldr.in](https://sldr.in) defines two colours.
+Meaning and intrepretation of these colours is left up to the human doing the sliding.
+[Sldr.in](https://sldr.in) provides 1) a topic, e.g., [Gender](https://gender.sldr.in), 2) a slider and 3) two colours.

-*Sldr.in does not provide an interpretation nor meaning nor wisdom nor understanding nor insights - it's all in your head.*
+**Sldr.in does not provide an interpretation nor meaning nor wisdom nor understanding nor insights - it's all in your head.**

 Constant usage will cause the colours to change over time - even if ever so slightly.